marklogic-community/mlcplusplus/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use MLCPlusPlus, please direct these to the Adam Fowler - adam.fowler@marklogic.com.
+If you have questions about how to use MLCPlusPlus, please file them as issues on this repository.

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by